miholler/NSpecifications/README.md

 		public static readonly Specification<User> All = Specification.ForAll<User>();
     }

 While in the first member `LockedOut` specification is only instantiated once (it's a readonly static field), for the second member `NamedLike` the specification have to be instantiated for every given text parameter (it's a static factory method).
-That's OK and that's just the way that specifications are meant to work.
+That's Ok and that's just the way that specifications are meant to work.

 When I need to call my domain and execute the query I do it like this:

-    var specification = User.All();
+    var specification = User.All;
     if (string.IsNullOrEmpty(searchText))
 	    specification = specification & User.NamedLike(searchText);
-	if (isLocked != null)
+	if (isLockedOut != null) {
+	    if (isLockedOut.Value)
+		    specification = specification & User.LockedOut
+		else
-	    specification = specification & User.LockedOut.Value
+			specification = specification & !User.LockedOut
+	}
 	var repository = new UserRepository();
     var users = repository.Find(specification);